 - Documenting the entire process of the project.

-Builders should also review California law and all contract information with an experienced attorney to protect their business against the risks of defect claims and litigation.
+Builders should also review California law and all contract information.